 Obviously, it is essential to harmonize lens and sensor in order to minimize the loss of dynamics in the image associated with shading correction.

-Advice saves you
+Advice saves you own tests

 Since CRA and the beam path on the sensor side do not depend on the focal length but on the design of the lens, special care must be taken when selecting lenses for such sensors with small or inhomogeneous CRA.
 The sensor-side beam path is a constructive feature and not a qualitative one, depending primarily on the position and size of the exit pupil.
 There are good reasons for every design, even lenses of the same focal length from the same manufacturer can be very different here.